π‘οΈ Securityο

 |

-All certificate references in services/kibana/config/kibana_opensearch.yml or services.yml must point to these locations.
+All certificate references in services/kibana/config/opensearch.yml or services.yml must point to these locations.

 π Users and rolesο